fmonniot/scala3mock/docs/user-guide/features.md

 ## Call Ordering

 Mock ordering is not currently supported in Scala3Mock.
-If you wish it to be, please add a thumb up to [issue#000].
+If you wish it to be, please chime in on [issue #6](https://github.com/fmonniot/scala3mock/issues/6).

-> TODO Add correct issue number/link when I have one.

 ```scala mdoc:fail:invisible
 // Keeping the snippet here just in case I end up implementing ordering